Do you want to capture some amazing Valentine’s Day images, but you’re fresh out of ideas?

 Here’s how it works:

-And ask your significant other to take your hand and guide you inside– while you take photos.
+And ask your significant other to take your hand and guide you forward – while you take photos.

-That really emphasize your connection to your significant other, and your love for one another.
+Images that really emphasize your connection to your significant other and your love for one another.

-Plus, you’ll be able to look back on the images in years to come–and I guarantee you’ll smile.
+Plus, you’ll be able to look back on the images in years to come!
+I guarantee they’ll make you smile.

-5. Photograph Your Child With Valentine’s Day Goodies
+6. Photograph Your Child with Valentine’s Day Goodies

 Here’s the thing: